chubbymaggie/DDFF2/README.md

 I.e., SHA256 hash is also calculated for all directories.

 File hashes are then stored (serialized) into ddff.db file (Python's pickle library is used).
-Preserve it, so DDFF will not need to reread file again.
+Preserve it, so DDFF will not need to reread a file again.
 However, if you reorganize your file structure significantly, you can kill it.

 The interface of the script is somewhat user-unfriendly.